emilycheatham/p1_yoga_for_you/README.md

 #### User Goal

-    > - To know the lenght of the classes.
+    > - To know the length of the classes.
     > - To know what times the classes are for each type of yoga, and on each day, in order to select the class that best suits their lifestyle.
     > - To know the prices - per class and for membership.
     > - To know what equipment is needed.